kapteyn-astro/kapteyn/SPHINX/celestialbackground.rst

    Equinox
-         An equinox is moment in time when the center of the Sun can be observed to be directly above the Earth's equator.
+         An equinox is a moment in time when the center of the Sun can be observed to be directly above the Earth's equator.
 At an equinox, the Sun is at one of two opposite points on the celestial sphere where the celestial equator (i.e. declination 0) and the ecliptic intersect (Vernal and autumnal points).